 A new opportunity with very old roots.

 Looking for big reasons to support the Land Trust’s ambitious Stand for the Land campaign?
 Look no further.
-The gorgeous 15-acre Cougar Creek property above Eagle Harbor is home to some of the largest and most magnificent western red cedar trees on the Island and sits in close proximity to other Land Trust protected properties.
+The gorgeous 15-acre Cougar Creek preserve above Eagle Harbor was once owned by Captain William Renton and is now home to some of the largest and most magnificent western red cedar trees on the Island.
 A flowing stream and serene pond enhance the undisturbed forest habitat.
-This property includes a public access trail.
+Our trail cameras have snapped photos of families of deer and raccoons foraging, great blue herons wading, coyotes, opossums, and even a black bear!
+Red-legged frogs, Pacific chorus frogs and northwestern salamanders lay their eggs in the pond, and the frogs can be heard in full chorus on spring evenings.
+Pileated woodpeckers and barred owls are also frequently heard from the public access trail, which connects Blakely Avenue NE to Old Mill Road NE and passes by the pond.